unskript/Awesome-CloudOps-Automation/README.md

 3. Point your browser to http://127.0.0.1:8888/awesome.

-### Messing around
 You can find more information around how to use and play with our runbooks in the documentation here.
 You can find a list of all the runbooks along with links in the [repository page](/xrunbooks-directory.md) or simply use [unSkript CLI](unskript-ctl/README.md).

 ## 📚 Documentation
-Dive deeper into Runbooks.sh by visiting our comprehensive [documentation](https://docs.unskript.com/unskript-product-documentation/open-source/cloudops-automation-with-unskript).
+Dive deeper into Runbooks.sh by visiting our comprehensive [documentation](https://docs.unskript.com/unskript-product-documentation/).
 Here, you'll find everything you need to know about using the platform, creating custom runbooks, developing plugins, and much more.

 # About the Project
 Runbooks.sh is a powerful, community-driven, open-source runbook automation platform designed to simplify cloud infrastructure management and streamline operations across diverse environments.
 Few of the highlighting features: